MyTooliT/ICOc/readme.md

 ![1557822976437](assets/AdcRohskizze.png)

 The Icotronic System consists of the Stationary Transceiver Unit(STU), the Sensory Tool Holder(STH) and a subscriber that uses STH and STU via the MyToolIt Protocol.
 The MyToolIt Protocol is a network protocol exchanges information between subscribers and therefor MyToolIt access Controller Area Network and Bluetooth to transport information.
 This Information transport is used to provide services to the user.
-A user service may be a controlling process, collecting data, request serial numbers, etc. Note that the MyToolIt is expendable for other underlaying data link layer protocols such as e.g. Wireless LAN.
+A user service may be collecting data, request serial numbers, operating time, etc. Note that the MyToolIt Protocol is expendable for other underlaying data link layer protocols such as e.g. Wireless LAN.
+Thus the STU is accessable by CAN20, Bluetooth and other data link layer protocols.

 Furthermore, the main system services may be divided as follows:

 - Data Collection
   - Acceleration Sensor Data
   - Voltage Measurement
-  - Temperature of the electronics
+  - Temperature meassurement of the electronics
   - User specific signals

 - Storage Requests
   - Statistical Data
   - Production Data e.g. Serial Numbers
-  - Parameters
+  - Parameters e.g. Bluetooth advertisement time
   - Calibration Factors (kx+d)

 - Configuration
-  - Analog Digital Converter (ADC) - The ADC converts e.g. sensory data
+  - Analog Digital Converter (ADC) - The ADC converts e.g. voltages from sensors to sensory signals
-  - Communication Parameters e.g. Bluetooth Advertisement Time
+  - Communication Parameters e.g. Bluetooth Advertisement Name
+  - EEPROM Lock Status
-  -
+  - Human Machine Interface (HMI)
 - Remaining Serivces
   - Time
   - Standby
-  - Meta information e.g. number of send Bytes a a communication port like CAN
+  - Meta communication information e.g. number of send Bytes a a communication port like CAN
-  - Human Machine Interface configuration
+  -

 - Test Functionality
   - Test Signals

 ## Data Acquisition

 The data acquisition subsystem consists of input pins to measure sensory data like acceleration (physical values corresponds to voltages) and this input pins may be multiplexed to achieve a vector e.g. acceleration in x, y and z dimension.
 Furthermore, input values are filtered via an Anti-Aliasing Filter (AAF).
 This AAF is not configurable and required due to the Nyquist–Shannon sampling theorem.
 Moreover, the sample and hold (S&H) part converts a time continuous signal into a time discrete signal such that the converter proper translate a continues value into a discrete value.
 This time discrete and value discrete value may be processed in a digital processing system to e.g. do averaging.
-Note that the part from AAF to DSP is the Analog to Digital Converter Part that must be clocked by an internal frequency and a prescaler.
+Note that the part from AAF to DSP is the Analog to Digital Converter Part that must be clocked by a clock frequency and a prescaler.
 Furthermore, the MyToolIt protocol transports the digital value to the personal computer and this data are stored in a log file.
 Note that Controller Area Network (CAN) is the interface between the Personal Computer and the Sensory System and the Personal Computer connects to CAN via the PEAK CAN-USB adapter.

 # Getting started

 In order to setup a test-bench you need:

 - CAN-Adapter
-  - Peak-Tech
+  - Peak-Tech (Including driver)
-  - socket CAN (not available yet)
 - STU
-- Sensory tool holder
+- STH
+- Python (See Software)
+- Additional python packages (See Software)

 ## Peak-Tech